AdaCore/gnatstudio/docs/users_guide/main_window.rst

   times in the :guilabel:`Project` view if the project it belongs to is imported by several other projects.

-  You can drag a file into GPS.
+  You can drag a file into GNAT Studio.
 This opens a new editor if the file is not already being edited or moves to the existing editor otherwise.
-If you press :kbd:`shift` while dragging the file and it is already being edited, GPS creates a new view of the existing editor.
+If you press :kbd:`shift` while dragging the file and it is already being edited, GNAT Studio creates a new view of the existing editor.

 *entities*

-  If you open the node for a source file, the file is parsed by a fast parsers integrated in GPS so it can show all entities declared in the file.
+  If you open the node for a source file, the file is parsed by a fast parsers integrated in GNAT Studio so it can show all entities declared in the file.
 These entities are grouped into various categories that depend on the language.
 Typical categories include subprograms, packages, types, variables, and tasks.